maskotgame/YAYAYIS-WEED-FORT/README.md

-# ANotherOldRobloxRevivalLol
+# .anorrl
-also known as ANORRL
+also known as ANotherOldRobloxRevivalLol

 This uses the [ANRSAL](https://github.com/unc-nnected/ANotherRccServiceArbiterLol/) project (created by [Aria](https://github.com/unc-nnected)) as to render and start gameservers so please use that when hosting this source!

-This is a FOSS project, you can submit issues and pull requests.
+this is a FOSS project, you can submit issues and pull requests.

-^ this is an experiment i want to see how this works...
+## .info

+Check out the [Trello page](https://trello.com/b/7NXCTXXp/anorrl-2016) to see what's on the to-do list!

-## ABOUT CONTRIBUTING
+## .about contributing

 Ok hey, if you want to contribute to the site.
 PLEASE invest in a local webserver.